Resources & Support

 - Memo Two: A Timeline For Success Tip Sheet [pdf]

-Tip sheets were created by students and may not represent the views of any particular LRW professor or the LRW program.
+Tip sheets were created by students and may not represent the views of any particular FL professor or the FL program.

 The George Washington University Language Center provides a wide range of academic support for both faculty and students.
 The Language Center houses the English for Academic Purposes Program (EAP) for enrolled GW students with non-English-speaking backgrounds.
 The EAP program helps non-native English speakers develop their research and writing skills.